 Compare activation levels of 2 target muscles simultaneously.
 Consider these configurations:

-EXAMPLE: View activation of muscles that work together to perform a movement – like the brachioradialis and the biceps during elbow flexion, or the quads and hamstrings during knee extension – to identify imbalances and improve awareness of activation.
+EXAMPLE: View activation of muscles that work together to perform a movement – like the brachioradialis and the biceps during elbow flexion, the quads and hamstrings during knee extension, or shoulder stabilizers during rhythmic stabilization (see below) – to identify imbalances and improve awareness of activation.

 - Activation level awareness